Apotropaic magic: Ancient Greece

-Another way for protection from fascination used by the ancient Greeks was by spitting into the folds of the clothes.
+Another way for protection from enchantment used by the ancient Greeks was by spitting into the folds of the clothes.

 Ancient Greeks also had an old custom of dressing boys as girls in order to avert the evil eye.

 Crosses

 In Ireland, it is customary on St Brigid's Day to weave a Brigid's cross from rushes, which is hung over doors and windows to protect the household from fire, lightning, illness and evil spirits.
-In southern Ireland, it was formerly the custom at Samhain to weave a cross of sticks and straw called a 'parshell' or 'parshall', which was fixed over the doorway to ward-off bad luck, illness and witchcraft.
+In southern Ireland, it was formerly the custom at Samhain to weave a cross of sticks and straw called a 'parshell' or 'parshall', which was fixed over the doorway to ward off bad luck, illness, and witchcraft.